 One of the conclusions Hofstede reached was that the cultural values within a nation are substantially more similar than the values of individuals from different nations.
-This has been taken up by subsequent commentators such as Adler (2002), who claimed that Hofstede's study explained 50 per cent of the difference between countries in employees' attitudes and behaviours.
+This has been taken up by subsequent commentators such as Adler (2002) who claimed that Hofstede's study explained 50 per cent of the difference between countries in employees' attitudes and behaviours.
 But this view has been challenged by Gerhart and Fang (2005).
-They subjected Hofstede's findings to further analysis, and established that at the level of the individual as distinct from the country, only 2 to 4 per cent was explained by national differences, and that therefore 'Hofstede's study should not be interpreted as showing that national culture explains 50 per cent of behaviours.'
+They subjected Hofstede's findings to further analysis and established that at the level of the individual as distinct from the country, only 2 to 4 per cent was explained by national differences and that therefore 'Hofstede's study should not be interpreted as showing that national culture explains 50 per cent of behaviours'.
 They also established from Hofstede's data that culture varies more between organizations than countries.
-In their view, cross-country cultural differences, while real, have been overestimated and may well pale in importance compared with other unique country characteristics when it comes to explaining the effectiveness of HR practices.
-But they accepted that national culture differences can be critical, and that insensitivity to national culture differences can and does result in business failure (as well as failure and career consequences for individual managers).
+In their view, cross-country cultural differences, while real, have been over-estimated and may well pale in importance when compared with other unique country characteristics when it comes to explaining the effectiveness of HR practices.
+But they accepted that national culture differences can be critical and that insensitivity to national culture differences can and does result in business failure (as well as failure and career consequences for individual managers.

-On the basis of research conducted in 30 multinational companies by the Global HR Research Alliance, Stiles (2007) commented that 'while national cultural differences were less important than we had imagined, organizational culture actually had more influence on HR practice'.
-The conclusion from the research was that 'To think there is one best way to manage human resources is simplistic and wrong, but the variation and contextualization of HR, at least for the companies we studied, owes little to national culture.'
+On the basis of research conducted in 30 multinational companies by the Global HR Research Alliance (the Judge Business School, University of Cambridge and Cornell, Insead, Erasmus and Tilburg Universities) Stiles (2007) commented that 'while national cultural differences were not unimportant, organizational culture actually had more influence on HR practice'.
+The conclusion from the research was that: 'To think there is one best way to manage human resources is simplistic and wrong, but the variation and contextualization of HR, at least for the companies we studied, owes little to national culture.'